Shortcuts to Documents

 The building permit files for all properties in Glendora are available for public viewing in the Building Division.

 Remodels with no addition of square footage typically only require building permits, which are issued by the Building Division.
 The Planning Department will review plans to ensure that all zoning requirements are met.
 Additions must comply with all zoning requirements including setbacks and Floor Area Ratio, which determines the maximum size of a house.
 This information is available on the single-family summary handout.
 All two-story additions require approval from the Planning Commission through the Development Plan Review process.

 Recreation rooms, pool houses, storage sheds, detached garages, and other such accessory buildings are allowed in single family zones subject to certain limitations as listed on the single-family summary handout.

-Granny Flats / Guest Houses
+Accessory Dwelling Units / Guest Houses

 Home-based businesses, also known as home occupations, are allowed subject to certain restrictions as specified in the Glendora Municipal Code.
 A business license issued by the Finance Department is required for all home occupations.

 Recreational vehicles (RVs) including motorhomes, boats, off-road vehicles, and trailers can only be parked in certain locations.
 In general, RVs cannot be parked in any area between the house and the street.
 Additional information is available in the RV ordinance and RV handout.